pswhdev/pepe-beach-haven/TESTING.md

 ### Lighthouse tests:
-- All pages were tested using the Lighthouse feature on Dev Tools from Google Chrome.
-The results can be seen on the pictures below.
-The pictures with a black backgroung are the results of tests conducted for desktop version whereas the ones with a white background are the results of tests for mobile version:
+- All pages were tested using the Lighthouse feature in Dev Tools from Google Chrome.
+The results can be seen in the pictures below.
+The pictures with a black background show the results of tests conducted for the desktop version, whereas the ones with a white background show the results of tests for the mobile version:

 - Home page: